nerd-in-a-mooc/graylog/README.md

 - MongoDB
 - Graylog (duh)

+## What you'll find here

-You will here find good configurations files and explanation that will walk you through those.
+You will find good configurations files and explanation that will walk you through those.

 You will either be able to start with a fully **functionnal cluster** made of